-Some sites outside the Grassland and Parkland natural regions (Figure 20) have had the trees removed to facilitate agriculture activities.
+Some sites outside the Grassland and Parkland natural regions (Figure 18) have had the trees removed to facilitate agriculture activities.
 At these sites, little information will be collected for trees and DWM, and the bryophyte and lichen communities may be much simpler than found in sites with trees.
 As such, at sites within the Mountain, Foothills, Boreal and Shield natural regions that have had >60% of the vegetation in the central 1 ha area modified by cultivation, supplemental survey is conducted.
 To better quantify low vegetation in these agricultural dominated sites, additional measurements are done for shrubs, grasses and herbs.

-- All survey protocols conducted at other sites outside the "agricultural dominated sites" are also conducted at the agricultural dominated sites. - Supplementary protocols are also conducted: - A 5th vegetation plot is established in the center of the most common ecosite type to collect detailed information on low vegetation and shrubs. - Shrub and low vegetation protocols (described in 3.5) are completed in this 5th plot. - ➤ Similar to that in the agricultural zone, an additional protocol % cover of low vascular plant species is also conducted.
+- All survey protocols conducted at other sites outside the "agricultural dominated sites" are also conducted at the agricultural dominated sites. - Supplementary protocols are conducted at "agricultural dominated sites": - A 5th vegetation plot is established in the center of the most common ecosite type to collect detailed information on low vegetation and shrubs. - Shrub and low vegetation protocols (described in 3.5) are completed in this 5th plot. - Similar to that in the agricultural zone, an additional protocol - % cover of low vascular plant species - is also conducted.

-Establishment of the 5th Vegetation Plot
+The 5th Vegetation Plot

-- The primary (most common) ecosite type in the 1 ha area is identified. - A large relatively homogenous area containing the primary ecosite type is identified in or near the 1 ha area. - A 5th 2-dimensional cover plot for shrubs/low vegetation (5 x 5 m) plus two vascular plant plots for % of species (0.5 x 0.5 m) are established so they are totally contained within the primary ecosite type (Figure 21). - The exact coordinates of the SW corner of both low vegetation cover plots are recorded so that the same plots can be re-measured during the next visit. - Data collection is similar to that described for the 5th vegetation plot in the Agricultural Zone (Section 4.1).
+The primary (most common) ecosite type in the 1 ha area is identified.
+A large relatively homogenous area containing the primary ecosite type is identified in or near the 1 ha area, and the 5th plot established so that it is totally contained within the primary ecosite type (Figure 19).

+- The exact coordinates of the SW corner of the plots are recorded so that the same plots can be re-measured during the next visit. - Data collection is similar to that described for the 5th vegetation plot in the Grassland and Parkland natural regions (Section 4.1).